 When it comes to investing, risk and reward go hand in hand.
 The phrase “no pain, no gain” – comes close to summing up the relationship between risk and reward.
 Don’t let anyone tell you otherwise: all investments involve some degree of risk.
-If you plan to buy securities – such as stocks, bonds, or mutual funds – it’s important that you understand that you could lose some or all of the money you invest.
+If you plan to buy securities – such as stocks, bonds, mutual funds, or ETFs – it’s important that you understand that you could lose some or all of the money you invest.

 The reward for taking on risk is the potential for a greater investment return.
 If you have a financial goal with a long time horizon, you may make more money by carefully investing in higher risk assets, such as stocks or bonds, than if limit yourself to less risky assets.
 On the other hand, lower risk cash investments may be appropriate for short-term financial goals.